plusserver/docs/content/en/container/managed-kubernetes/tutorials/permanent-kubeconfig.md

 By default you can only download kubeconfigs with a maximum lifetime of 24h from the Gardener Dashboard.
 With this guide you'll be able to create your own permanent kubeconfig for your cluster.

 ## Step 1: Create a service account
-The service account name will be the user name in Kubeconfig.
+The service account name will be the user name in kubeconfig.
 Here we are creating the service account in the kube-system as I am creating a clusterRole.
 If you want to create a config to give namespace level limited access, create the service account in the required namespace.

 `kubectl -n kube-system create serviceaccount perm-cluster-admin`